med0x2e/SigFlip/README.md

 ## Details:

+This is a known technique used by APT#10 in multiple campaigns or intrusion sets.

 ### Authenticode Digital Signatures ?

 Authenticode is a Microsoft code-signing technology that identifies the publisher of Authenticode-signed software.
 Authenticode also verifies that the software has not been tampered with since it was signed and published.